Google PageSpeed Insights for Framer Sites (2026)

 Easy optimisations:

-Swap uncompressed images for optimised versions.
+Swap uncompressed images for optimized versions.

 Remove animations on mobile to enhance speed.